 Since the work of Apathy (1897) and Göthlin (1913) it has been known that the axon shows birefringence which is positive with respect to the fiber axis, which is also the direction of the optic axis.
 Because of its large size (400-700 μ) the squid axon permits measurement of the birefringence.
-The value of the over-all birefringence in sea water is only about 1.5 \times 10 $^{-4}$.
+The value of the over-all birefringence in sea water is only about 1.5×10^{-4} .
 Form birefringence curves obtained by Bear, Schmitt, and Young (1937, a) are shown in Fig. 4.

 It will be noted that there is no marked tilting of the curves, hence there was little interaction between the oriented particles and immersion medium.
 A further feature is the shallowness of the curves, in comparison with those of other fibrous protein systems.
 This indicates either that the orientation of all the particles is very poor or that there is a small amount of material which is very well oriented and which is responsible for the birefringence.
-The fact that when visible neurofibrils are formed the birefringence is limited to these well oriented fibrils supports this view and suggests that the small fraction (estimated at 10%) of the total protein, which is well oriented longitudinally in the normal axon, serves as a framework on which unoriented material precipitates when visible neurofibrils are formed under abnormal conditions.
+The fact that when visible neurofibrils are formed the birefringence is limited to these well oriented fibrils supports this view and suggests that the small fraction (estimated at 10%) of the total protein, which is well oriented material precipitates when visible neurofibrils are formed under abnormal conditions.